-In addition to auditing your site UX and comparing it to 6 large home & hardware e-commerce sites in our benchmark database (Home Depot, Lowe’s, Build.com, Grainger, Sears, and Northern Tool, along with comparison to general mass merchant sites like Amazon, Walmart, John Lewis, etc.), we can also expand the project scope to include a custom competitive audit against any local or direct home & hardware competitor(s) you’d like.
+In addition to auditing your site UX and comparing it to 13 large home & hardware e-commerce sites in our benchmark database (Build.com, Backdrop, Gamma.nl, Northern Tool, Home Depot, Lowe’s, Sears, ACE Hardware, OBI, Menards, Leroy Merlin, B&Q, and Grainger,along with comparison to general mass merchant sites like Amazon, Walmart, John Lewis, etc.), we can also expand the project scope to include a custom competitive audit against any local or direct home & hardware competitor(s) you’d like.
 This is available for sites in most countries and languages.

 Most commonly, our UX audit services are used by: